Paris Mountain Press

-"Yeah.
-I think we need to let the AI chew over the data a while longer."
+“Yeah.
+We need to let the AI chew over the data a while longer.”

 Staumpitz looked up again to watch the Glendower's shuttle slip across the intervening space to the other ship.
 It eased over to the spot where the other creature writhed in its space suit, attempting to return to its ship.
-A hatch opened on the side of the shuttle and two space suited figures drifted out.
+A hatch opened on the side of the shuttle, and two space-suited figures drifted out.
 They eased over to the other creature, who had stopped struggling.
-The two humans reached out and guided the creature back to its ship.
+The two humans reached out and guided the being back to its ship.